balrampandey19/android-navigation-architecture-component/README.md

 ```
 ## Using android navigation architecture component

-Before going forward you need to know important about most important componet of navigation is <b>Navigatio Graph</b>.
+Before going forward you need to know about most important componet of navigation architecture that is <b>Navigatio Graph</b>.

 ### Navigation Graph